preseries/api_examples/README.md

 To do so, we need to do the following tasks:

+### 1. Install Git

+Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.

+Before you start using Git, you have to make it available on your computer.
+Even if it’s already installed, it’s probably a good idea to update to the latest version.
+You can either install it as a package or via another installer, or download the source code and compile it yourself.

+You will find here the instructions on how to install Git in your computer: [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### 1. Clone this project

 We should decide the folder where we want to clone this project.
 We will reference this folder henceforth as ```$BASE_PATH```.